dotnet/docs-maui/docs/user-interface/controls/map.md

 The `Polygon`, `Polyline`, and `Circle` classes derive from the `MapElement` class, which exposes the following bindable properties:

-- `StrokeColor` is a `Color` object that determines the line color.
+- `StrokeColor` is a <xref:Microsoft.Maui.Graphics.Color> object that determines the line color.
 - `StrokeWidth` is a `float` object that determines the line width.

 The `Polygon` class defines an additional bindable property:

-- `FillColor` is a `Color` object that determines the polygon's background color.
+- `FillColor` is a <xref:Microsoft.Maui.Graphics.Color> object that determines the polygon's background color.

 In addition, the `Polygon` and `Polyline` classes both define a `GeoPath` property, which is a list of `Location` objects that specify the points of the shape.